 What do I want to learn?
 What skills do I want to strengthen or gain?

-What work processes do my team follow?
-What kind of management is in place at team, department and company levels?
+What work processes does my team follow?
+What kind of management is in place at team, department, and company levels?

 What is the size of the company?
 Has it recently raised funds?